artbrock/artbrock.com/_posts/2016-06-13-ode-to-ell-and-my-backlog.md

 - gift economies
 ---

-Crap… it all got deleted and I have to re-write it. &nbsp;Awesome.
+Crap… it all got deleted and I have to re-write it.
+Awesome.